| Overall Grade: | C- |

-My Favorite Martian is rated PG:
+My Favorite Martian Parent Guide

-During the space fever sixties, CBS took the opportunity to launch its own mission My Favorite Martian.
+During the space fever sixties, CBS took the opportunity to launch its own mission—My Favorite Martian.
 The series, which ran for a few years, featured a reporter and his loveable Martian sidekick operating under the human pseudonym of Uncle Martin.
-Now Disney archaeologists have unearthed this "classic" and put it into a contemporary setting.
+Now Disney archaeologists have unearthed this “classic” and put it into a contemporary setting.

 Today Christopher Lloyd plays the Martian in disguise.
 His spacecraft crashes on a beach, and the only witness is television news producer Tim O'Hara (Jeff Daniels).
 While Martin warns Tim not to tell anyone of his existence, Tim plots to use this as a big news, big money opportunity.
 Unfortunately, no one will believe him, thanks to a special gum that Martin chews to maintain a human appearance.
 But when the UFO scientists come poking around, headed by Coleye (Wallace Shawn), the media begins to take notice, especially as star anchorwoman Brace (Elizabeth Hurley) is unwittingly implicated in the plot of harboring an alien.